Project introduction and background information

 Objective 1: Results analysis

-Engineering communication is defined as a process by which engineering information is exchanged between individuals through a common system of writing, graphics, speech, symbols, signs, equations, code or behaviour.
+Engineering communication is defined as a process by which engineering information is exchanged between (sender and receiver) individuals and groups through a common system of writing, graphics, speech, symbols, signs, equations, code or behavior.

 Recommendations